Roll20/roll20-character-sheets/DnD_Moldvay_AmandatheAmazon/ReadMe.md

 * Fixed bug with value for +/- Bonus not saving
 * Fixed odd spacing with Armor Class Text
 * Fixed bug with Initiative calculation - DEX bonus was not a straight mod, but instead was 3:-2, 4-5:-1, 6-8:-1, 9-12:0, 13-15:+1, 16-17:+1, 18:+2
+* Added Character Name to all Roll Template Rolls - Now you know who is doing what!
+* Gussied up Roll Templates - centering the Title, Name and Line; adding a dash of color to the same categories; adding a black border around the Roll Template box

 #### 1.11
 * Fixed more formatting issues found in Chrome Version 45.0.2454.85 m and Firefox 40.0.3